 This all comes down to whether Trump can actually shut down the border.
 And the answer is yes, he can.
 Reagan did it.
 George W. Bush did it.
 The legal precedent is in place, leaving only the technical aspects to sort.

 By redefining this as a triple-pronged issue – without even getting started on illegal immigration – Trump has a lot of wiggle room.
 Any attempt to use full-time active military personnel would be met with massive legal challenges, but not so for National Guard troops.
-Cars, trucks, and pedestrians can all be stopped at legal crossings, and out of necessity, perhaps a section of wall or two might be built at the not-so-legal ones.We value your comments!
-Please weigh in on our comment section below.
+Cars, trucks, and pedestrians can all be stopped at legal crossings, and out of necessity, perhaps a section of wall or two might be built at the not-so-legal ones.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com